sgros/IPTablesRuleChecker/README.md

 3. Modularizing checks, so that they can be easily added

+4. Automate tests.
+Now they are run and checked manually.

-4. Better design and architecture, more in line with Python
+5. Better design and architecture, more in line with Python

-5. More Pythonesque code :)
+6. More Pythonesque code :)

 As for the last two points, I would very gladly hear comments from Python experts!